China has the world's largest navy — what now for the US? | DW | 21.10.2020

 The Pentagon report also projects that China is increasing interoperability between military branches in order for its forces to take "an active role" in advancing China's foreign policy goals and for the PLAN to "operate at greater distances from mainland China."

-"The PLA is developing the capabilities and operational concepts to conduct offensive operations within the Pacific and Indian Oceans," it said.
+"The PLA is developing the capabilities and operational concepts to conduct offensive operations within the Second Island Chain, in the Pacific and Indian Oceans, and in some cases, globally," it said.

 But for now, China's greatest naval strength remains close to home.
 And the Pentagon report indicates that Beijing's capabilities to carry out coordinated operations diminish with distance, with the PLAN's ability to execute missions beyond the first island chain remaining "modest but growing."